 Topical area/issue Existing Condition and Problems Transportation Figure A-10 in Attachment A shows the road network in the Project Systems vicinity.
 Access to the Project is via SR 241 to Wautoma Road.
-SR 241 is classified by the Washington State Department of Iransportation (WSDOT) as a Rural Major Collector by the WSDOT hy Benton County Public Works Department Public Works Man (2022) as a Rural Local Access road.
+SR 241 is classified by the Washington State Department of Transportation (WSDOT) as a Rural Major Collector by the WSDOT Functional Classification Map (2022).
+Wautoma Road is classified by Benton County Public Works Department Public Works Map (2022) as a Rural Local Access road.
 The intersection of Wautoma Road and SR 241 is located in Yakima County.
 Access to Wautoma Road would occur solely from SR 241, and SR 241 will be accessed mostly from the north via SR 24 and, to a lesser extent, from the south at the town of Sunnyside.
 Access to SR 24 will occur via SR 240 from Richland, as well as via I 82 from Yakima.
-SR 24 to SR 241 would be the preferred route for the limited oversize deliveries for Project construction, such as support poles for the The roads leading to the Project Area are paved and include I-82, SR 240, SR 24, and SR 241.
+SR 24 to SR 241 would be the preferred route for the limited oversize deliveries for Project construction, such as support poles for the transmission line or the main power transformers.
+The roads leading to the Project Area are paved and include I-82, SR 240, SR 24, and SR 241.
 The regional highways and local streets that may be used by workers coming from homes or hotels to the Project Area are paved.
-The intersection with SR 24 and SR 241 Is a two-way stop-controlled four-leg intersection.
-Section construction routes The assessment provided in this section relies on WSDOT data, as well as aerial and street imagery provided by Google Earth Pro (2022).
+The intersection with SR 24 and SR 241 is a two-way stop-controlled four-leg intersection.
+Section 4.20.C below provides a summary of anticipated Project construction routes.
+The assessment provided in this section relies on WSDOT data, as well as aerial and street imagery provided by Google Earth Pro (2022).
 Based on a review of this imagery and information provided on the WSDOT Corridor Sketch Summary Viewer (WSDOT 2022a), a summary of road conditions (all asphalt) by route follows: